-He is currently professor of the Merinoff Center for Patient-Oriented Research at The Feinstein Institute for Medical Research, professor of medicine and molecular medicine at Hofstra Northwell School of Medicine and professor at the Elmezzi Graduate School of Molecular Medicine.
+He is currently professor of the Center for Health Innovations and Outcomes Research (CHIOR) at The Feinstein Institute for Medical Research, professor of medicine and molecular medicine at Hofstra Northwell School of Medicine and professor at the Elmezzi Graduate School of Molecular Medicine.

 Dr. Miller’s research focuses on lung inflammation and the role of the lung as an inflammatory organ.
 The studies in his laboratory involve both acute and chronic disorders that impact the lung.